Sampling Equipment

 Transects

-Several Pete samples can be combined into long transects, to start obtaining a better idea about the spatial structure of the species distribution.
+Multiple Pete samples can be combined into long transects, to start obtaining a better idea about the spatial structure of the species distribution.

 Scoop

 To sample in between vegetation, especially in fresh water habitats, a scoop sampling device can be very helpful to collect and concentrate the material.
 This one was built by Gregor Schulte out of a discarded detergent container found on the beach, a 30 µm mesh and a lid of a urine cup.
 Basically, you need a sturdy funnel, ideally with a handle, and a fine mesh that holds back the animals, but lets through the water.
 The sampled material then collects in the bottom of the scoop in a detachable cup.
 It's really an indispensable collection tool.
 Note that scoops can also be very successfully used on a flooded meadow.
-An alternative to a scoop is to collect vegetation, and to shake it forcefully in a bucket of water.
+An alternative to a scoop is to collect vegetation, and to shake it forcefully in a bucket of local habitat water.
 Both types of samples then are extracted using the bottle method (see Extraction).

 Core Sample